-Our inventory turnover for the quarter ended March 31, 2005 was 5.2 times compared to 4.1 times during the year of 2004.
-The increase in the inventory turnover rate in the first quarter of 2005 as compared to the year ended December 31, 2004 was primarily due to the effective management of inventory levels of biosensors.
+Our inventory turnover for the three months ended June 30, 2005 was 4.8 times, compared with 4.1 times for the year ended December 31, 2004.
+The increase in the inventory turnover rate for the three months June 30, 2005 as compared to the year ended December 31, 2004 was primarily due to the effective management of inventory levels of biosensors.
 We are monitoring our inventories closely, especially as it pertains to the mix of different biosensors sold, and the sales volumes of new biosensors launched in 2004.
+We expect to increase our inventory levels through the balance of 2005 with a target of maintaining at least three months worth of inventory in our facility in Waltham, MA.
+This may have the effect of decreasing our inventory turnover rate.